lzwjava/blog-source/resume.md

 ### English Learning, 2013-09 to Present
 * Spend leisure time of 3 years actively learning English using TikTok, Youtube, Netflix, Kindle, etc. And in 7 years, use Google search and read English websites.
 * Use English to work in an international big company for 1 year.
-* IELTS 6.0 (Reading Listening Writing 6.0, Speaking 5.5)
+* IELTS(International English Language Testing System) 6.0 (Reading Listening Writing 6.0, Speaking 5.5)

 ### DBS Digibank CN, 2022.07 - Present
 * DBS Digibank, powered by DBS, is an entire bank squeezed to fit into smartphones.